samlinux/htsc/meetup-181220/index.md

 # Install Chaincode
-As a demo we are going to use the abstore chaincode example.
+As a demo we are going to use the ABstore chaincode example.

 ```bash
 mkdir chaincode